speedracr/poodr/DEVOPS_AND_NETWORK.md

 install sudo`.
 * add user with root privileges (which again you can summon with `su -` or `sudo` when needed): `adduser [username] sudo`

+## Network jiujitus
+Unix machines:
+`traceroute www.foo.bar` will trace-route the request.
+`host www.foo.bar` will resolve the URL and shows both the actual IP server address and possible aliases.